PokemonAutomation/ComputerControl/Wiki/Software/DiscordWebhooks.md

 3. There is at least one tag in common between the webhook and the event type in the program.
 4. The event that is being sent is not being rate limited.

 The tag can be any alpha-numeric string and must match exactly.
-By default the program pre-populates tags with "Notifs", "Showcase", and "LiveHost", but free to change them and make your own.
+By default the program pre-populates the tags with "Notifs", "Showcase", and "LiveHost".
+You are free to change them or make your own.

 A typical use-case is to send logs ("Notifs") down one channel while broadcasting live-hosting notifications to multiple servers.